marclave/Jasper-Google-Calendar/README.md

 cp Software-Projects/JasperCalendar/Calendar.py <path to ..client/jasper/modules>
 ```
 * Login to [Google developer Console](https://console.developers.google.com/project) and complete the following
+* The Client ID in Google needs to be for a native application.
 ```
 Select a project.
 In the sidebar on the left, select APIs & auth.
 In the list of APIs, make sure the status is ON for the Google Calendar API.